robbchar/corefx/Breaking-Change-Rules.md

 &#10003; **Acceptable Changes**
 * _Increasing_ the range of accepted values for a given parameter if the member is not `virtual`

+* Returning a more derived type for a return or `out` value

 &#10007; **Unacceptable Changes**
 * _Increasing_ the range of accepted values for a given parameter and the member is `virtual`
 > This is breaking because any overridden members will now not function correctly for the extended range of values.

 * _Increasing_ the range of values for a return or `out` value
 * _Decreasing_ the range of accepted values within a given parameter, such as change in parsing of input and throwing new errors (even if parsing behavior is not specified in the docs)
 * Changing a return value, such as the value returned from ToString
-> If you had an API which returned a value from 0-10, but actually intended to divide the value by two and forgot (return only 0-5) then changing the return to now give the correct value is a breaking
+> If you had an API which returned a value from 0-10, but actually intended to divide the value by two and forgot (return only 0-5) then changing the return to now give the correct value is a breaking.

 * Changing the precision of a numerical return value

+### Property/Field Changes
+&#10003; **Acceptable Changes**
+* Returning a more derived type for a field or property

-**Property/Field Changes**
+&#10007; **Unacceptable Changes**
-&nbsp;&nbsp;&nbsp;&#10007; Changing the value of a public or protected field
+* Changing the value of a public or protected field
 * Changing the default value for a property
 * Changing the value of an enum member

-**Exceptions**
+### Exceptions
 * Throwing a new exception.
 However, it is not breaking when:
   * The exception applies only to a new code-path which can only be involved by a call with new parameter values, or state (that couldn't hit by existing code targeting the previous version)
   * You throw a more derived exception than an existing exception.
 For example, `CultureInfo.GetCultureInfo(String)` used to throw `ArgumentException` in .NET Framework 3.5.
 In .NET Framework 4.0, this was changed to throw `CultureNotFoundException` which derives from `ArgumentException`, and therefore is an acceptable change.